CoatiSoftware/Sourcetrail/deployment/windows/wixSetup/wixReadme.txt

 		-I used stable version 3.10.3 for development
-		-make sure the WiX directory is in you OS path variable ('..\WiX Toolset v3.10\bin') -Sourcetrail has to be built with the 'deploy' flag -installer would still build if the deploy flag wasnt set, but the Sourcetrail wont run properly on a user machine
+		-make sure the WiX directory is in you OS path variable ('..\WiX Toolset v3.10\bin') -Sourcetrail has to be built with the 'deploy' flag -installer would still build if the deploy flag wasn't set, but the Sourcetrail wont run properly on a user machine

 -Execute build.bat
 	-This will build sourcetrail.msi file, all needed custom action dlls and the setup.exe file